Job prospects Payroll Administrator in Manitoba

 - There are a moderate number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Payroll clerks in the Manitoba region:
+Here are some key facts about Payroll administrators in Manitoba:

-- Payroll clerks mainly work in the following sectors:
+- Payroll administrators mainly work in the following sectors:

 - Accounting, tax preparation, bookkeeping and payroll services (NAICS 5412): 6%